Psychologist Resume Examples

 - Mention any certifications or licenses, such as a state psychology license or board certification, prominently.

-- Include any research experience related to psychology, emphasizing published work or contributions to significant studies.
+- Include any research experience related to psychology; the focus is published work or contributions to significant studies.

 - Clearly list professional affiliations, such as membership in the American Psychological Association (APA).